LazySheeeeep/Reverse-Linker/README_EN.md

 - Vocabulary Input:
     - Methods:
-        - Individual Input: Manually enter words (or phrases) from a word learning software into the input box.
-The system will automatically scrape dictionary web pages using a web crawler and import the words into the database.
+        - Dictation Input: Manually enter words (or phrases) from a word learning software into the input box one by one.
+The system will automatically scrape dictionary web pages using a web crawler and import them into the database.
             - If scraping fails, an error message will be displayed in the GUI to check if there was a spelling mistake and if the word needs to be added to the respell plan.
             - If scraping is successful, a corresponding success message will be displayed.
                 - For individual input (dictation input), check if the meaning matches the word currently being learned, and add it to the corresponding plan.